SomeRandomPerson4/mast/Units/README.md

 Some examples of sourcings are
 	HMMT Feb.
 2004/C10
 	MATHCOUNTS 2008 (adding all information is too long, but please leave a comment with full source so we can add it to solution documents)

+# Solutions

+For all computational answers, please use

+	\ansbold{69}

+to highlight the final answer.
+Do not use

+	\boxed

+or anything similar.